po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/08-Stu_Update-Delete/README.md

 Work with a partner to implement the following user story:

-* As a comic book store owner, I want to be able to update and remove certain comic books of my choice from my inventory.
+* As a book store owner, I want to be able to update and remove certain books of my choice from our inventory.

 ## Acceptance Criteria